 Cook the Fish Cakes

-Form tilapia mixture into four evenly-sized fish cakes, about 4" in diameter.
+Form fish cake mixture into four evenly-sized fish cakes, about 4" in diameter.
 Avoid pressing cakes together too tightly when forming.
 They should just hold together, staying delicate and flaky.

 Remove cakes from pan and set aside.
-Repeat with remaining cakes as needed.
+Repeat with remaining cakes as needed, replenishing oil if necessary.

 Toss the Salad

-Plate dish as pictured on front of card, garnishing fish cakes with remaining parsley, remaining Old Bay seasoning (to taste), and serving a lemon wedge on the side.
+Plate dish as pictured on front of card, garnishing fish cakes with remaining parsley and remaining Old Bay seasoning (to taste).
+Squeeze lemon wedge over to taste.
 Bon appétit!